abhishekdixitadobe/AcrobatSignBulkOperations/README.md

 # AcrobatSignBulkOperations
 Acrobat Sign Bulk Operatio

-### Use case : This application is developed for handling the bulk operations like delete, download agreements, download form fields, hide all agreements.
+### Use case :
+This application is developed for handling the bulk operations like delete, download agreements, download form fields, hide all agreements.
 The bulk operations are for Account/Group admins.
 The user can also use this tool to perform bulk operations on their account.

-### Scenario:

 # Customer problem to be solved